ashcdev-hub/opencode-go-usage/README.md

 ## Features

 - **Menu bar indicator** — shows a "GO" status item with a chart icon in your menu bar
-- **Right-click context menu** — right-click the menu bar icon for About, Sign Out, and Quit
-- **About window** — app info, copyright, MIT license, and link to the GitHub repo
 - **Live usage data** — scrapes your OpenCode GO workspace page to display rolling, weekly, and monthly usage percentages with progress bars
 - **Auto-refresh** — data refreshes automatically every 5 minutes (when logged in and idle)
 - **Manual refresh** — click the refresh button for an instant (~1s) data refresh